Acceptance and Commitment Therapy

 As you can see here, each of the six aspects of ACT flow together and complement each other to help the client out of their particular challenges.
 A client and therapist can start in any one of these places, depending on the needs and abilities of the client and situation.
 Clients who keep this model in mind and commit to applying it in their lives can make enormous changes and move past difficulties with increasing ease.
 It is a real pleasure to see and to facilitate!

-If you are interested in Acceptance and Commitment Therapy in Hamilton or Waterloo, get in touch via firstname.lastname@example.org
+If you are interested in Acceptance and Commitment Therapy in Hamilton, get in touch via firstname.lastname@example.org

 If you would like to read more about ACT, feel free to check out the Wise Path Blog series on ACT here.